mbartellini/AdvancedDesignPatterns/README.md

 Mateo Bartellini Huapala  <br>
 Balint Taschner-Berenguer  <br>

-# Recilience
-We have used TimeLimiter, RateLimiter, and CircuitBreaker for imagening senarios, if a request to create a menu takes too long or gets called too often.
-The Rate limit would make that one menu can be created in a minute, this was set to extreme in this senario in order to test resilience.

 # Setup
 This project runs with a spring boot plugin for maven.
 First of all, an `application.properties` file is needed inside the resources directory.
 This should have an `authKey` property with an appropriate DeepL API key.
 Then, the project can be run with `./mvnw spring-boot:run` or with the according plugin in your IDE.
 The API exposes 2 endpoints: